 Contact Us for more information or questions.

-Jr. Storytellers Write-Your-Book Camp (Rising 7-9 Graders)
+Jr. Storytellers Write-Your-Book Camp (Rising 6-9 Graders)

-June 24- June 28 — 9 a.m.-12 a.m.
+June 16- June 20 — 9 a.m.-3 p.m.

 Students will:

-• Explore creatively with language and words.
+• Explore creatively and have fun with language, words and ideas.

 • Develop awareness of and confidence in the writing process.